Providing Survivor Perspectives for Change

 FROM MILITARY SEXUAL TRAUMA SURVIVORS

-Survivor Perspectives Consulting Group is a volunteer service provider of professionally coordinated Military Sexual Trauma (MST) Survivor Perspectives, Training, and Solutions in Canada.
+Survivor Perspectives Consulting Group is a service provider of professionally coordinated Uniform Sexual Trauma Survivor Perspectives, Training and Solutions across Canada.

 WHO IS AN MST SURVIVOR?